txevas/GettingAndCleaningData/README.md

 /test
 /train

 The execution of the script run_analysis.R generates an output file called: output.txt.

+The script uses two libraries which should have been loaded into the environment before execution.
+The script already does it for you.

+library(dplyr)
+library(tidyr)